rust-webplatform/rust-todomvc/README.md

 # rust-todomvc

-See [rust-webplatform](https://github.com/tcr/rust-webplatform) for more details.

 See [the TodoMVC app spec](https://github.com/tastejs/todomvc/blob/master/app-spec.md).

+## installation

+Compiling rust-todomvc for the browser requires a very particular setup of Rust.
+See [rust-webplatform](https://github.com/tcr/rust-webplatform) for more details and an installer script.

 ## license